schubergphilis/terraform-aws-mcaf-avm/README.md

 ## Workspace authentication

 This module provides three modes of workspace authentication:

-* Using the default values, this module will create an IAM user per workspace in the provisioned AWS account.
-* An IAM role using OpenID Connect integration with the AWS account can be used.
+* (default) An IAM role using OpenID Connect integration with the AWS account.
 This works for remote runners or with using self-hosted Terraform Cloud agents (agent version v1.7.0+).
-* An IAM role using an external ID to authenticate with the AWS account can be used in combination with using self-hosted Terraform Cloud agents.
+* An IAM role using an external ID to authenticate with the AWS account in combination with using self-hosted Terraform Cloud agents.
+* An IAM user per workspace in the provisioned AWS account.

-Using one of the last 2 authentication methods is in line with authentication best practices to use IAM roles over IAM users with long-lived tokens.
+Using one of the first 2 authentication methods is in line with authentication best practices to use IAM roles over IAM users with long-lived tokens.

-### IAM Roles with OIDC
+### IAM Roles with OIDC (default)

-To use [IAM roles with OIDC](https://developer.hashicorp.com/terraform/cloud-docs/workspaces/dynamic-provider-credentials) for authentication:

-* Set `var.tfe_workspace.auth_method` or (`auth_method` if specifying additional workspaces) to `iam_role_oidc`

-This will create an IAM role with a trust policy allowing the OIDC provider created as part of this module.
+The [IAM roles with OIDC](https://developer.hashicorp.com/terraform/cloud-docs/workspaces/dynamic-provider-credentials) feature creates an IAM role with a trust policy allowing the OIDC provider created as part of this module.
 The workspace will be configured to use OIDC by feeding the AWS provider with the right environment variables.

-> Using [multiple configurations](https://developer.hashicorp.com/terraform/cloud-docs/workspaces/dynamic-provider-credentials/aws-configuration#specifying-multiple-configurations) (e.g. provider aliases), is currently not supported.
-Use one of the other two authentication modes if this is a requirement.
+> [!WARNING]
+> When using using self-hosted Terraform Cloud agents, ensure that your agents use v1.12.0+ when using [multiple configurations](https://developer.hashicorp.com/terraform/cloud-docs/workspaces/dynamic-provider-credentials/specifying-multiple-configurations) (e.g. provider aliases).

 ### IAM Roles